fastforwardlabs/ff14_blog/_posts/2020-07-22-QA-for-Specialized-Data.md

 Once you have a dataset tailored to your use case, you can assess your model and determine whether additional intervention is warranted.
 Below, we’ll explain how we used an open-source domain-specific dataset to perform a series of experiments, in order to determine successful strategies and best practices for applying general QA models to specialized domains.

 # Experimenting with QA Domain Adaptation
 You’ve trained your model on SQuAD and it can handle general factoid-style question answering tasks, but how well will it perform on a more specialized task that might be rife with jargon and technical content, or require long-form answers?
 Those are the questions we sought to answer.
-We note that, since these experiments are performed on only one highly specialized dataset, the results we demonstrate are not guaranteed in your use case.
+We note that, since these experiments were performed on only one highly specialized dataset, the results we demonstrate are not guaranteed in your use case.
 Instead, we seek to provide general guidelines for improving your model’s performance.

 ## Domain-Specific QA Datasets